The Compliance Proof System for Florida Homeschool Families

 Every Florida homeschool family lives with a quiet fear in the background: What happens if my county comes knocking?
 The 15-day audit notice arrives.
-The evaluator retires and a new one wants to see proper documentation.
-Your high schooler applies for Bright Futures and the college registrar asks for a transcript in a format that looks like it came from a real school.
+The evaluator retires and a new one wants proper documentation.
+Your high schooler applies for Bright Futures and the college registrar asks for a transcript that looks like it came from a school, not a kitchen table.

-The Florida homeschool system gives you extraordinary freedom — and exactly zero help with the paperwork.
-County forms are bureaucratic and ask for more than the law requires.
-Etsy templates are cute but not Florida-specific.
-The evaluator blogs explain the process but don't hand you the tools.
-And that stack of worksheets in a shoebox?
-It is not a portfolio.
+The Florida homeschool system gives you extraordinary freedom — and exactly zero tools for the paperwork.
+County forms ask for more than the law requires.
+Etsy templates are aesthetic but not Florida-specific.
+Evaluator blogs explain the process but sell the service, not the system.
+And FLVS Flex — the one most parents assume handles everything — doesn't issue transcripts or diplomas for homeschoolers.

-The Florida Portfolio & Assessment Templates is a complete compliance system designed for Florida Statute 1002.41, updated for the 2024–2025 PEP and FES-UA scholarship era, and built to look professional enough to hand to a college registrar, an evaluator, or a county superintendent.
+The Florida Portfolio & Assessment Templates is a Compliance Proof System — not a stack of blank forms, but an integrated workflow that translates Florida Statute 1002.41 into year-round documentation, updated for the 2024–2025 PEP and FES-UA scholarship era, and built to look professional enough for a college registrar, an evaluator, or a county superintendent.

 — less than the cost of a single evaluation session.